-The thesis track MCE and MAS programs require 30 credit hours including 24 graduate course credits meeting the requirements of one of the concentrations, listed in Section X, and 6 credits for the master's thesis.
+The thesis track MCE and MAS programs require 30 credit hours including 24 graduate course credits meeting the requirements of one of the concentrations, listed in Section IX, and 6 credits for the master's thesis.
 The student should consult their advisor in selecting courses to fulfill these requirements and choose electives that complement research and career aspirations.
 Prior approval from one's advisor, via the Graduate Student Advisement Form, is required for enrolling in electives each semester.
 The Department's Director of Graduate Studies, who is appointed by the Department's Chair, will review the composition of coursework of each student prior to their graduation to ensure that the stated requirements have been fulfilled.
+Appendix 1 includes a plan of study template for tracking course requirements.
 The grade requirements in Section VII also apply.